DavideDessi319/flutter-mvvm-weather-app/README.md

 - Adding localization to automatically detect the position of the user and show it as the default weather.

 These are some of the implementations that I excluded from the development for the sake of time, as well as some ideas I had to improve the app in the future.

-### Thank you

-I want to thank Alpian and Alpian Tech for giving me the opportunity to perform this test and create this project.

-Thank you for reading.